MarcusGrass/p2proxy/Readme.md

 To build, you need a rust toolchain, you can get one [through rustup](https://rust-lang.org/tools/install/) for example.

-You need `libglib2.0-dev` and `libgtk-3-dev` to build the desktop app.
+You need `libglib2.0-dev` and `libgtk-3-dev` to build the desktop app (on linux).
 The proxy and cli does not need these extra dependencies (as far as I'm aware).

 ### Daemon